Skip to content

 Whether the offer is free or paid, some signals reliably mean trouble.
 Walk away if you see any of the following:

-- "100% guaranteed partner" or affiliate promises.
-No third-party tool can guarantee a platform decision; that language is a sales gimmick.
+• Automatic platform-status promises.
+No third-party tool controls an Affiliate or Partner decision; that language is a sales gimmick.

 These are not edge cases.
 They are the most common reasons growth tests go wrong, and every one of them is avoidable before you spend money.